jkoenig72/llmrag/README.md

 ## Usage

+!There is an working faiss vector db from around 110k markdown files attached to the V1.0.0 release.
+You can skip running the crawler and rag tools!

 Each module can be used independently or as part of a complete pipeline:

 ### 1. Run the Documentation Crawler